kantarsifo/kantar-sifo-mobile-analytics-pod/Documentation/Readme.md

 -  **Samples** folder with code samples in Objective-C and Swift.

-Lowest supported iOS version is iOS 11.
+The lowest supported iOS version is iOS 9.
+For web view based applications it is recommended to use at least iOS 11, because the WKWebView cookie storage support is not available in earlier versions.

 Sending Tags